 The prospective suppliers shall list out the unit costs and the number of units of each item with respect to the energy saving parts in their submitted bid for reference by CLP and the Vetting Committee in approving funding.
 If the submitted bid(s) does not list out the unit costs and number of units of each item with respect to the energy saving parts, it will be considered as invalid.
 If applicant organization / applicant selects the invalid bid(s), funding will not be granted.

 After all the required documents have been submitted by applicant organisation / applicant, applicant organisation / applicant will normally be notified of the result in one to three months.

 Yes, subject to approval of CLP and the CLP Eco Building Fund Vetting Committee and the funding may also be adjusted in the light of the revision.

 Normally, change in the composition of the recipient organisation will not affect the funding.
 But if the change results in a new person-in-charge for the project or affect the project schedule, approval from CLP and the CLP Eco Building Fund Vetting Committee is required for the funding to continue.

 No, only hard copy of the completed application form is acceptable.

-Buildings that have previously received the Fund are not eligible to apply for the Fund.
-However, a previously declined application may be resubmitted only if it has been revised substantially or if the applicant organisation has been able to produce new evidence to address the comments made by CLP or the Vetting Committee in its earlier review.
-In completing the application form for a resubmitted application, the applicant organisation must set out clearly the differences between the resubmitted application and the original one.
+However, a previously declined application may be resubmitted only if it has been revised substantially or if the applicant organisation / applicant has been able to produce new evidence to address the comments made by CLP and the Vetting Committee in its earlier review.
+For a resubmitted application, the applicant organisation / applicant must set out clearly the differences between the resubmitted application and the original one.
 The revised application will be treated as a new application, and will be subject to the same assessment procedures as set out in the "Guide to Application".